acumos/design-studio/docs/developer-guide.rst

 .. ===============LICENSE_END=========================================================

 =============================
-Design Studio Developer Guide
+Design Studio Composition Engine Developer Guide
 =============================

 1. Introduction
 ========================

-         This is the developers guide to Design Studio.
+         This is the developers guide to Design Studio Composition Engine.

 **1.1 What is Design Studio\?**
 	The Design Studio is a web based tool to: